Aliases for ATP1B4 Gene

 GeneCards Summary for ATP1B4 Gene

 ATP1B4 (ATPase, Na+/K+ Transporting, Beta 4 Polypeptide) is a Protein Coding gene.
 Diseases associated with ATP1B4 include thyrotoxic periodic paralysis.
-Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Salivary secretion.
+Among its related pathways are Signaling by GPCR and Gene Expression.
 GO annotations related to this gene include monovalent inorganic cation transmembrane transporter activity.
-An important paralog of this gene is ATP1B3.
+An important paralog of this gene is ATP1B1.

 UniProtKB/Swiss-Prot for ATP1B4 Gene

 May act as a transcriptional coregulator during muscle development through its interaction with SNW1.
 Has lost its ancestral function as a Na,K-ATPase beta-subunit.

 The Na+/K+ ATPase is a membrane protein that is composed of two subunits - alpha and beta.
 The pump maintains an essential electrochemical gradient within cells through the active transport of sodium (Na+) and potassium (K+) ions.